 Each Step-1 proposal will be reviewed by members of the Institute's Executive Science and Medicine Council (ESMC).
-The ESMC will incorporate advice from the NSBRI User Panel (http://www.nsbri.org/User-Panel/) and NASA, and determinations of relevancy will be made, from which a final composite recommendation of "relevant" or "not relevant" will be made based upon research emphases outlined in Section A.2 as well as feasibility, programmatic need, and priority.
+The ESMC will incorporate advice from NASA, and determinations of relevancy will be made, from which a final composite recommendation of "relevant" or "not relevant" will be made based upon research emphases outlined in Section A.2.
 Only those Step-1 proposals having a final evaluation of "relevant" will be invited to submit a full Step-2 proposal.